 Hairy vetch Rea

-• Sown with winter rye or winter triticale does not require separate cultivation and fertilisation.
+• Sown with winter rye or winter triticale, it does not require separate cultivation and fertilization.

 • Prefers fertile soils (alkaline or neutral) and sunny sites with moderate humidity.

 • Ultimately grows to a height of 1 to 1.5 meters.